scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 transfer from the higher temperature reactants to the reaction chamber walls.
 This process is specific to the machine that carried out the experiments, and to the conditions under which the experiment was conducted.
-Therefore, the rate of pressure decrease should be modeled and included in simulations that compare predicted ignition delay to the experimental values.
+Therefore, the rate of pressure decrease should be modeled and included in simulations that compare predicted ignition delays to the experimental values.

 To conduct this modeling, a non-reactive experiment is conducted, where |O2| in the oxidizer is replaced with |N2| to maintain a similar specific heat ratio but suppress the oxidation reactions